alexanderyanthar/Psych-Trade-App/README.md

 # PsychTrade Project Showcase

 Welcome to the showcase of **PsychTrade**, an innovative web platform hosted on AWS Elastic Beanstalk.
-This project is powered by Express.js, Node.js, JavaScript, SASS, Bootstrap, MongoDB, and is designed to offer personalized trading strategies based on psychological tests.
+This project is powered by Express.js, Node.js, JavaScript, EJS templates, SASS, Bootstrap, MongoDB, and is designed to offer personalized trading strategies based on psychological tests.

 ## Project Overview